microsoft/qsharp/katas/content/multi_qubit_measurements/full_measurements/index.md

-## Using full measurements to identify the state of the system

-Full measurements can also be used to identify the state of the system, if it is guaranteed to be in one of several possible orthogonal states.

 ### <span style="color:blue">Exercise 3</span>: Distinguish four basis states

 **Input:** Two qubits (stored in an array of length 2) which are guaranteed to be in one of the four basis states ($|00\rangle$, $|01\rangle$, $|10\rangle$, or $|11\rangle$).